mistakia/league/docs/constitution.md

 **Free Agency Period.**

 5. Teams must be at or below the Salary Cap at the start of the Free Agency Period.
 Teams above the Salary Cap will have their players automatically released, in ascending market salary savings, until they are at or below the Salary Cap.

+6. The Free Agency Period will begin no later than forty-eight (48) hours prior to the scheduled Free Agency Auction and last until the start of the Regular Season.

+7. The following day after the Free Agency Auction, Active Roster and Practice Squad waivers will be processed daily at 3 pm EST during the Free Agency Period.

 ## Article XIII